UAE: New Golden Visa scheme announced for teachers, school leaders in RAK

 The scheme grants self-sponsored long-term residency to professionals who meet a set criteria

 A new Golden Visa programme has been announced for public and private school educators in Ras Al Khaimah.
-According to the Ras Al Khaimah Department of Knowledge (RAK DOK), the scheme grants self-sponsored long-term residency to professionals who meet a set criteria.
+According to the Ras Al Khaimah Department of Knowledge (RAK DOK), the scheme grants self-sponsored long-term residency to professionals who meet eligibility requirements.

 The programme is open to two main categories of educators: